-Halfway up the mountain are villages the Lisu and Nu people.
-The ethnic people there are simple, honest and hospitable.
+Halfway up the mountain are villages of the Lisu and Nu people.
+The ethnic people there are simple, honest, and hospitable.
 They are good at singing and dancing.

 Li Zu (Lisu) Minority Nationality of China - Their people have legal dominion over the Nujiang Lisu Autonomous Prefecture of Yunnan Province, over 300 miles along the Burmese border and the Upper Nu River canyons.

-Please contact us if you want to add Nu River into your Yunnan Tour or want to know more about it.
+Please contact us if you want to add Nu River to your Yunnan Tour or want to know more about it.